navichat/motion/docs/index.md

 4. **Community** → Join community discussions for support
 5. **Contribute** → Help improve documentation and code

-**Last Updated:** June 28, 2025
+**Last Updated:** August 7, 2025
-**Documentation Version:** 1.0
+**Documentation Version:** 2.0 (Reorganization Complete)
-**Workspace Status:** Active Development
+**Workspace Status:** Avatar AI System Reorganized ✅ | Legacy Projects Active Development

 ---

-*This documentation covers the complete Motion workspace ecosystem.
-For the most up-to-date information, check the individual project repositories and their specific documentation.*
+*This documentation reflects the complete reorganization of the dev/web_viewer avatar AI system.
+All components are now systematically organized for individual testing and development.
+For the most up-to-date information, check the organized component directories in [src/](../dev/web_viewer/src/).*